sozawa94/hbi/README.md

 # HBI
-Multi-dimensional earthquake cycle simulation code with HACApK.
+Multi-dimensional earthquake cycle simulation code based on Boundary Element Method with H-matrices.

 Features

 - 2D and 3D planar/nonplanar faults in a full/half space

-- Rectaugular and Triangular meshes for 3D problems
+- Rectangular and triangular meshes for 3D problems (require .stl mesh file for triangular mesh)

 - Rate-State friction law

 - Quasi-dynamic approximation using radiation-damping term

-- Hybrid MPI/opem-MP parallelization
+- Hybrid MPI/open-MP parallelization

 See Documentation_for_HBI.pdf for more information.